Careers, Internships and Grad School

 If you are a student, we encourage you to investigate:

-- Talk with our Departmental Career Advisor (William North) about your interests and goals
+- Talk with our Departmental Career Advisor (Bill North) about your career and grad school interests and goals

 - Connect with the Carleton Career Center and get to know their staff and resources

 - Enroll in the Carleton Career Center Tunnel to receive announcements about opportunities in your interest areas

 - Investigate the Carleton Pathways initiative and the career information from History alumni & faculty!